tushartomarsrm/TextUtilsDev/README.md

 - **Clear Text**: Clear the input and output text areas.

 ## Usage

-1. Create a react templpate using vite@latest
-2. Install dependencies by running `npm install`.
-3. Replace this files with your files
-4. Start the development server by running `npm start`.
+Start the development server by running 'npm run dev'

-## Build production app

-npm run build